The Definitive Ransomware Protection Guide for Business in 2020.

 Ransomware main course: encrypt and lock you out of your data

-Now the destruction beings.
+Now the destruction begins.
 Ransomware’s main purpose is to search for your files and encrypt them, one by one.
 Unfortunately for us, computer processors and storage drives are so fast nowadays, the encryption can happen rapidly.
 Encryption expert, Linus Chang, says that on common desktops, “data can be encrypted at rates upwards of 300GB per hour.
 Most people can be locked out of all their data in just a few hours.”

 Ransomware will stay hidden and operate in the background locating data it thinks is valuable.
 For example, everything in My documents, in a folder called photos, all Microsoft Office documents, and files that look like databases.
-Once encrypted, the files will often appear as files with no application association and if you open them they shows gibberish.
+Once encrypted, the files will often appear as files with no application association and if you open them they show gibberish.

 And now you get the check: the demand for ransom